appsmithorg/appsmith-docs/website/docs/workflows/tutorials/set-up-webhook-workflow.md

 # Lesson 1 - Set up Webhook Workflow

 Appsmith Workflows allow you to automate processes, bringing efficiency and connectivity to your applications.
 This tutorial takes you through the process of setting up a Webhook workflow, integrating it with your Appsmith app, and triggering the workflow execution from your Appsmith app.
+The Workflows feature is only available on a paid plan.
+For more information, see [Pricing](https://www.appsmith.com/pricing).

 By the end of this lesson, you will learn how to: